alitoast/Introduction-to-AI/README.md

 # Artificial Intelligence Projects – UC Pacman Series

 **UC Pacman AI Project Suite**, a collection of three core AI projects focused on implementing intelligent behavior in the classic Pacman game.

+Here will be uploaded only the files modified as instructed in the projects directions.
+Further information and complete `.zip` files for each project can be found in the `Pacman Projects` at the lik: https://ai.berkeley.edu

 ## Project Overview